polymerdao/developer-hub/docs/quickstart/tutorial1.md

     }
     ...
 ```
-:::info Add callback logic
+:::info Add custom channel handshake logic

-You as developer can add custom logic on all of the callbacks defined above.
+You as developer can add custom logic on all of the channel handshake callbacks defined above.
 Often though, developers will simply use the default channel callbacks with version negotiation without custom logic.

 :::